 - hydrologic model selection for climate change analysis (Surfleet et al. 2012), uncertainty in projections of future reservoir inflows (Surfleet and Tullos 2012), and effects of climate change on rain-on-snow events (Surfleet and Tullos 2013) (NSF #0846360);

 - the role of hydrogeology in the sub-basin sensitivity to land use and climate change (Mateus et al. 2015), and the reliability, vulnerability, and sensitivity of reservoir operations to climate change (Mateus and Tullos 2016a, b) (NSF #0846360, #1038925);

 - Deeply multidisciplinary modeling, stakeholder engagement, and scenario analysis around climate change responses, produced through the Willamette Water 2100 project.
-Results highlight the role of regulations and conveyance costs in producing scarcity (Jaeger et al. 2017) and the impacts of changing storage on reservoir operations across a network of reservoirs (Tullos and Walter, in prep) (NSF #1038925).
+Results highlight the role of regulations and conveyance costs in producing scarcity (Jaeger et al. 2017) and the impacts of changing storage on reservoir operations across a network of reservoirs (Tullos et al. 2020) (NSF #1038925).